NCEA/ncea-website/content/about.md

 id: 1
 title: About
 people:
-  - description: >
+  - description: >+
-      Elizabeth Harnwell, a well qualified and experienced teacher, was appointed as a part-time SRE Teacher at Hornsby Girls’ High School (HGHS).
+      Elizabeth Harnwell, a well qualified and experienced teacher, is the part-time SRE teacher at Hornsby Girls High.

     image: /images/uploads/about/headshot_elizabeth_harnwell.png
     name: Elizabeth Harnwell
     quote: >
-      I am so thankful to God for the opportunity to start teaching SRE at Hornsby Girls’ High School (HGHS) this year.
-Although I am only new to the school, I already feel very happy there.
-The staff have gone out of their way to make sure I feel welcome and the Principal and the Executive have been very supportive.
+      I am so thankful to God for my years teaching SRE at Hornsby Girls High School.
+I hope to teach girls about the goodness of God, his Word, and what it means to follow Him.
+I hope to shine a light at Hornsby Girls High School so all the girls have the opportunity to meet Jesus and see that he is our Lord and Saviour.
   - description: >-
       Tony Jones has a Bachelor of Science and a Masters of Divinity.
 He is a former selective high school student himself, and has been teaching SRE at